 Should You Hang Your Fenders Vertically or Horizontally?

-Based on where / how your boat will be docked, and the type of surface it will come in contact with, you’ll make the decision on whether to tie up the fenders vertically or horizontally.
+Based on where / how your boat will be docked, and the type of surface it will come in contact with, you’ll make the decision on whether to tie up the fenders vertically or horizontally with your dock line.

 When tied up to a pier, bulkhead or floating dock, vertical placement is the easiest, most practical and preferred method of setting up your fenders.